AmitKumarDas/Decisions/blogs/handle_errors_with_interfaces.md

 // abcProcessorFn is a specific implementation of Processor
 //
-// NOTE: assume 'abc' as a 3rd party lib var abcProcessorFn = ProcessorFn(
+// NOTE: assume 'abc' as a 3rd party lib
+//
+// NOTE: This is a concrete implementation var abcProcessorFn = ProcessorFn(
 	func(buf []byte) (message string, err error){
 		return abc.Buffer(buf)